lulu70/vegan-site/content/recipes/the-ultimate-hummus-protein-bomb.md

 <Image filename="mashed-hummus"/>

-For the toppings, you can use many variations such as mushrooms, eggplants, etc. in this recipe, we will use cooked fava beans, but you can choose whatever you like to finalize this super tasty hummus plate.
+For the toppings, you can add many things like mushrooms, eggplants, etc. in this recipe, we will use cooked fava beans, but you can choose whatever you like to complete this super tasty hummus plate.

 <Image filename="cooking-fava-beans"/>